Dr Ros Williams

-My research engages with Science and Technology Studies (STS), digital sociology, and the sociologies of race and ethnicity – particularly the intersection of racialisation and biomedical science.
+My research spans across Science and Technology Studies (STS), critical media studies, sociologies of race and ethnicity, and of health and illness.

-My doctoral research was completed at the University of York.
-The thesis, defended in 2015, focused on umbilical cord blood stem cell banking.
-Here, I developed an interest in the use of race classifications, legacies of health care inequity, and genetic understandings of racial differences in blood and tissue.
+My PhD was awarded by the Science and Technology Studies Unit (SATSU) at the University of York.
+The thesis, defended in 2015, explored the ‘archival practices’ of contemporary public-use stem cell tissue banking and the transitory nature of biomedical standards.
+Focused on umbilical cord blood stem cell banking in particular, I developed an interest in the use of race classifications, legacies of health care inequity, and genetic understandings of racial differences in blood and tissue.

 I published a number of papers based on this research before coming to Sheffield to work on Dr Kate Weiner’s Leverhulme project on self-monitoring technologies and everyday practices of self-care, through which I developed an interest in the use of digital technologies for health practices and digital health platforms more broadly.